-Who we are and what we mean“Progressive” can encompass a wide range of views, but characteristics often associated with it include:
+Who we are and what we mean“Progressive Christian” can encompass a wide range of views, but characteristics often include:

-- inviting all people to participate in our community without insisting they become like us; and
+- inviting people to participate without insisting they become like us

 “Progressive isn’t a place.
 It is a state of mind and the next step from wherever you find yourself entrenched.
 Whether in the church, in your workplace, or in your relationships, a progressive perspective is characterized by openness, passion, creativity and willingness to explore beyond wherever you are at the moment.”— from the Canadian Centre for Progressive Christianity

 Progressive Christianity Aotearoa is a space for people exploring just living, spirituality and faith with 21st century sensibilities, especially in a South Pacific context.

 People from a number of progressive faith communities are contributing to this site, and others are welcome to join in.
 We’ll be exploring ideas through story, discussion and debate.
 We’ll share our resources to inspire and encourage each other.

 This site was initiated and is supported by several Progressive Christian Churches in New Zealand.

 It is currently in the care of St Andrews on the Terrace—”Love, Justice, Spirit in the heart of Wellington”.
 Others involved in the website’s inception and evolution include:

 The Community of St Luke, Remuera “The Community of Saint Luke seeks to be a nurturing community where each is committed to the spiritual and personal well-being of all and where all who come are accepted and respected” and

 St Matthews-in-the-City, “A progressive Anglican church in the heart of Auckland”.